Marine Scout Bombing Squadron 241 (VMSB-241)

 In the day's strikes, the squadron lost eight dive bombers including SBD 2129 pilot Major Lofton R. Henderson (MIA) and SBD 2148 pilot 2nd Lt Harold G. Schlendering (survived) gunner PFC Edward Oliver Smith (MIA).
 Three SB2U-2 Vindicators were lost with one pilot later rescued by PT Boat.

 On June 5, 1942 at 6:30am the remaining planes took off took off to bomb "two enemy battleships (one crippled) bearing 268° , 170 miles".
 The formation included six SBDs led by Captain Marshall A. Tyler and six SB2Us led by Captain Richard E. Fleming that quickly spotted a large oil slick and followed to it to the warships.
 The SBDs made dive bombing attacks from 10,000' targeting Mogami and scored six near misses.
 Meanwhile, B-17s at high altitude bombed but their bombs landed astern missing.
-The SB2Us glide bombing attacks from 4,000'.
-Lost is SB2U-2 Vindicator 2088 pilot Captain Richard E. Fleming (MIA) who was damaged and crashed into Mikuma.
+The SB2Us make glide bombing attacks from 4,000' targeting Mikuma.
+Lost is SB2U-2 Vindicator 2088 pilot Captain Richard E. Fleming (MIA) who was hit by anti-aircraft fire and caught fire, dropped his bomb and crashed into the sea.
 For his actions, he earned the Medal of Honor, posthumously.

 Commanding Officers (C.O.)